 With your eID, you can also manage your eProfile to change your password, turn email forwarding on, sign up for K-State Alerts emergency text messages and phone calls, and more.

-A: New K-Staters must register for an eID through eProfile.
+New K-Staters must register for an eID through eProfile.
 If you already have an eID, you should not register for another one.
-If you are unsure whether you have an eID or want to change or reactivate an old eID, please contact the IT Help Desk.
+If you are unsure whether you have an eID or want to change or reactivate an old eID, please contact the IT Service Desk: Search the Knowledge Base, Submit a Ticket, or Start a Live Chat.
 For more information, see Register for an eID.